thomasduft/testr/README.md

 #### OpenTelemetry Support

 `testR` includes built-in support for OpenTelemetry (OTLP) to enable observability and monitoring of test case executions.
-This feature allows you to collect metrics, traces, and logs from your test runs and send them to compatible observability platforms.
+This feature allows you to collect metrics from your test runs and send them to compatible observability platforms.

 To enable OpenTelemetry support, use the `--otlp` option when running test cases: